unrealwork/atsd-use-cases/how-to/shared/import-tag-template.md

 ![](./images/tag-templates.png)

 A Tag Template is a set of pre-defined formatting rules applied in the rule editor or metric editor for matching entities or metrics correspondingly.
-The tag template formats the information displayed in the editor in a way, that is customized for the given record.
+The Tag Template formats the information displayed in the editor in a customized way for the given record.

 Follow this process to upload a tag template to your local ATSD instance.